beveradb/email-sales-country-map/README.md

 # Email Sales Map

-Data visualization tool that authenticates with Google, reads specific emails from Gmail, aggregates country data, and displays it on an interactive world map.
+Data visualization tool that authenticates with Google, reads configurable sales notification emails from Gmail, aggregates country data, and displays it on an interactive world map.

 ## 🚀 Live App